Undergraduate Certificate in History

 Study major moments in modern British and European history, from the emergence of the Tudor Dynasty to the Spanish Civil War.

-Our two-year, part-time Undergraduate Certificate in History is equivalent to the first year of a full-time History degree at Oxford University.
-This course will introduce you to the study of history through extended surveys of periods of modern British and European history.
+Our two-year, part-time Undergraduate Certificate in History will introduce you to the study of history, focusing on pivotal periods of modern British and European history.
 The content spans five key historical areas: British History from 1485–1603 and 1900–1979, European History from 1815–1914, an optional subject, and approaches to historical study.
 These modules cover significant political, social, and cultural transformations, such as the rise of the Tudor dynasty, the impact of the World Wars, and the emergence of European nation-states.

 The optional subject allows in-depth exploration of topics like the Spanish Civil War or the early modern English nobility and gentry, using primary sources.
 Working primarily from source material on this topic, you will have the chance to develop and refine the skills needed by a historian.